modular/modular/KGEN/docs/public/programming-manual.md

-effect of this decorator is on internal implementation details: `@register_passable` types are typically passed in machine registers (subject to the details of the underlying architecture of course).
+effect of this decorator is on internal implementation details: `@register_passable` types are typically passed in machine registers (subject to the details of the underlying architecture).

 There are only a few observable effects of this decorator to the typical Mojo
 programmer:

-1. `@register_passable` types are not being able to hold instances of types that are not themselves `@register_passable`.
+1. `@register_passable` types are not able to hold instances of types that are not themselves `@register_passable`.

 2. instances of `@register_passable` types do not have predictable identity,